FAQS

 • Can you help me file a claim?

 Yes.
-We assist veterans in filing new claims free of charge and without any obligation.
+We assist veterans in filing new claims free of charge and without any obligation on a case-by-case basis.
 We will prepare the claim application and submit the information necessary for VA to make a decision.
 If benefits are granted and no appeal is necessary, there is no charge for our services.

 • How much will I receive if I am awarded VA disability compensation?